unity-experiment-configurator/DesktopApplication/InteractionDesignForTheMasses_DesktopApplication/Assets/RepositoryExcluded/AmplifyShaderEditor/Readme.txt

  Amplify Shader Editor is a node-based shader creation tool inspired by industry leading editors.
-An open and tightly integrated solution, it provides a familiar and consistent development environment that seamlessly blends with Unityï¿½s UI conventions and Shader use.
+An open and tightly integrated solution, it provides a familiar and consistent development environment that seamlessly blends with Unity’s UI conventions and Shader use.

 Features